somitra-sanadhya/somitra-sanadhya.github.io/_pages/quotes.md

 I liked the following quotes and collected them here, in no particular order.

 + "Whoever thinks his problem can be solved using cryptography doesn’t understand his problem and doesn’t understand cryptography." ‒ Attributed by Roger Needham and Butler Lampson to each other
++ "Learn as much as you can while you are young, since life becomes too busy later." - Dana Stewart Scott
 + "No man should escape our universities without knowing how little he knows."  - J. Robert Oppenheimer
 + "You keep on learning and learning, and pretty soon you learn something no one has learned before." - Richard Feynman
 + "A man's first duty, a young man's at any rate, is to be ambitious." - G. H. Hardy